TL;DR

 1. LangGraph (The Orchestrator)

 Evolution of the popular LangChain library, LangGraph focuses on building stateful, multi-actor applications.
-It models agent workflows as graphs (nodes and edges), allowing you to define cyclical flows where agents can loop back to previous steps—essential for error correction.
+It models agent workflows as graphs (nodes and edges), allowing you to define cyclical flows where agents can loop back to previous steps - essential for error correction.

 How to use it:

-Stateschema (e.g., a TypeScript interface or Pydantic model) that tracks the conversation history and current task status. - Create "Nodes" for specific functions: a
+- Define a State schema (e.g., a TypeScript interface or Pydantic model) that tracks the conversation history and current task status.

-Reasoningnode to decide the next step and anActionnode to execute tool calls. - Compile the graph to handle the flow of data between these nodes.
+- Compile the graph to handle the flow of data between these nodes.

 Best for: Complex enterprise workflows requiring strict control over the agent's decision tree (e.g., customer support bots that must follow specific compliance protocols).